Mounisha0114/salesforce-training/Week1/day1/README.md

 - Improved efficiency and productivity

 ## Core Concepts
-Account
--Represents a company or organization.
+Account-Represents a company or organization.
-Contact
--Represents a person associated with an account.
+Contact-Represents a person associated with an account.
-Opportunity
--Represents a potential sales deal.
+Opportunity-Represents a potential sales deal.

 ## Business Workflow
 Lead → Contact → Opportunity → Customer